 Connecting Tuya smart devices with n8n is easier than you think.

-Why Connect Tuya with n8n?
+Why Integrate Tuya with n8n?

 Tuya is one of the largest smart-home and IoT platforms, powering millions of connected devices worldwide.